SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Treasure Island is a manmade island in the middle of San Francisco Bay.
 It was originally created as part of the 1939 World’s Fair.
 It hosted the US Navy for a time, and has since been redeveloped.

-It has always been accessible by car with an on- and off-ramp to the Bay Bridge, but as of 2022, the growing population (a couple thousand residents) now have a commuter ferry available 12 times a day.
+It has always been accessible by car with an on- and off-ramp to the Bay Bridge, but with the growing population (a couple thousand residents) they now have a commuter ferry available 12 times a day.

 This is a small ferry operated by Prop SF that takes about six minutes to get to or from the main SF Ferry Terminal.
 While it’s meant for commuters, you can take the ferry to check out Treasure and Yerba Buena Islands for $5 each way (children under 4 are free).